Chart Color Schemes

 Murray is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Murray had a cultural diversity level below average, with 40.0% of its population being citizens, 89.2% born in Australia, and 92.4% speaking English only at home.
-Christianity was the predominant religion in Murray, accounting for 35.0% of the population.
-The most significant overrepresentation was seen in the 'Other' category, which constituted 1.3% of Murray's population compared to the regional average of 0.7%.
+Murray's cultural diversity was found to be below average, with 40.0% of its population being citizens, 89.2% born in Australia, and 92.4% speaking English only at home.
+Christianity was the main religion in Murray, accounting for 35.0% of people.
+The most significant overrepresentation was seen in the 'Other' category, comprising 1.3% of Murray's population compared to 0.8% across the rest of Queensland.

 Frequently Asked Questions - Diversity